huosh1/obsidian-sync/README.md

 # Obsidian Vault Manager

 A comprehensive tool to automatically sync your Obsidian vault with Dropbox.
 Features a clean Apple-style interface with intelligent synchronization, file deletion management, and real-time monitoring.
+Big advantage is that .obsidian with all themes, community plugins are in this folder.
+Then, when you sync on another desktop, you will have all your differents plugins.

 ## What it does